ojosdelbarrocogaleria-arte-Granada/google-cosmic-homage/README.md

 markdown

 ![The Cosmic Search](google-space-odyssey-pencil-digital-tribute.png)

 # 🚀 The Cosmic Search: A Creative Homage to Google

-This repository hosts a hybrid artwork blending graphite pencil sketches with digital editing, depicting Google as a bridge for human curiosity and cosmic exploration.
+This repository hosts an original hybrid artwork blending graphite pencil sketches with digital neon editing, depicting Google as a bridge for human curiosity and cosmic exploration.

 ## 🎨 Concept Highlights
 * **Cosmic Search Bar:** Features a color-coded infinity symbol (∞) representing limitless knowledge.